- News and Events

-Cassie Doyle has enjoyed a distinguished public service career where she served at the executive level in all three levels of government in Canada, gained a deep understanding of natural resource and environmental governance and management, and earned a strong track record of effective partnerships with NGOs, industry, First Nations, governments and academia.
+Cassie Doyle serves as CIRDI’s chief executive officer.
+She has enjoyed a distinguished public service career where she served at the executive level in all three levels of government in Canada, gained a deep understanding of natural resource and environmental governance and management, and earned a strong track record of effective partnerships with NGOs, industry, First Nations, governments and academia.

-Prior to joining the Canadian International Resources and Development Institute (CIRDI) as chief executive officer, Ms. Doyle spent four years as the consul general for Northern California where she strengthened Canadian linkages to the Silicon Valley in areas such as clean technology and renewable energy.
+Prior to joining CIRDI, Ms. Doyle spent four years as the consul general for Northern California where she strengthened Canadian linkages to the Silicon Valley in areas such as clean technology and renewable energy.

 Ms. Doyle continues in an active natural resources governance role as a board director of the Alberta Energy Regulator.
 As a volunteer, she has contributed her leadership expertise to the boards of the United Way (San Francisco Bay Area and Ottawa), Oxfam Canada and Oxfam International.
 In addition, she served as a member of the board of Canadian Studies at the University of California, Berkeley and is a fellow of the Royal Canadian Geographical Society.